 Generally, you should consider pursuing a consumer debt repayment plan if you have considerable income, cannot keep up with credit card interest, or other debt payments, and have non-exempt assets that you do wish to retain.
 A Chapter 13 bankruptcy repayment plan can protect you from creditors and help you structure payments based on what you can currently afford.

 To qualify for Chapter 13 you must have disposable income to make plan payments approved by the bankruptcy court.
 Contact our specialized consumer bankruptcy attorneys who can calculate your current disposable income.

 You may not be able to file for Chapter 13 bankruptcy if your unsecured debts exceed certain limits.
 Our legal team can assess your unique financial circumstances and advise whether a consumer reorganization or repayment plan is the best option to treat your debt.
-Our Troy consumer bankruptcy attorneys can then evaluate your eligibility for Chapter 13 bankruptcy and explore your payment plan options.
+Our Metro Detroit consumer bankruptcy attorneys can then evaluate your eligibility for Chapter 13 bankruptcy and explore your payment plan options.

 When filing for Chapter 13 bankruptcy, you must propose a repayment plan.
 Your repayment plan will need to demonstrate how your disposable income will be used to repay your debts and obligations over a period of three to five years.
 The consolidated amount you must pay each month will be determined by your current disposable income — in other words, what you can currently afford — not the total amount of your debt.